 - learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence

 - understand and explore how music is created, produced and communicated, including through the interrelated dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations

-At Bampton CE Primary School we set out a scheme of units of work for each year group from Music Express to provide progression and a breadth of experience to meet the curriculum requirements.
-More detail about the Intent, Implementation and Impact can be found in this document:
+At Bampton CE Primary School we set out a scheme of units of work for each year group from Kapow Music Curriculum to provide progression and a breadth of experience to meet the curriculum requirements.

 A range of extra curricular music lessons are offered through The Music For Schools Foundation and The Oxfordshire Music Service.
-We also seek to provide a range of experiences which promote an enjoyment in music and the performing arts, such as a visit from the local Folk Group
+We also seek to provide a range of experiences which promote an enjoyment in music and the performing arts, such as a visit from the local Folk Group.
+A long term plan

 At Bampton CE Primary School we value the opportunities that taking part in performances bring such as: